-Cajuns move Saturday contest against Coast Carolina
+Cajuns move Saturday contest against Coastal Carolina

 Latest Weather Blog

-Cajuns move Saturday contest against Coast Carolina
+Cajuns move Saturday contest against Coastal Carolina

 The Ragin’ Cajuns football game against Coastal Carolina that was scheduled to kick-off Saturday at Cajun Field has been rescheduled for Wednesday night on October 14.